KashishMahajan1203/E-Commerce-Website/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Usage
-To use Resumave, simply visit [resumave.vercel.app](https://quickcart-website.netlify.app/)
+To see e-commerce-website, simply visit [quickcartWebsite.com](https://quickcart-website.netlify.app/)